10. The Illuminati

 Unknown Superiors

+The Illuminati gave their name to the Age of Enlightenment, whose ideas played a major role in inspiring the French Revolution, and emphasized the rights of common men as opposed to the exclusive rights of the elites.
 The devil dupes humanity by disguising himself as an angel of enlightenment.
-Many European thinkers claimed to have been influenced by such British philosophers John Locke, Thomas Paine and Adam Smith, who served as a source of inspiration to many generations of European liberals.[1]
+Many European thinkers claimed to have been influenced by such British philosophers John Locke, Thomas Paine and Adam Smith, who served as a source of inspiration to many generations of European liberals.[5]
 According to Yirmiyahu Yovel, author of The Other Within: The Marranos: Split Identity and Emerging Modernity, the Marrano experience contributed to the use of “dual language,” which deliberately employed equivocation, where terms and ideas had to be presented to appear to discuss one matter to outsiders, without disclosing their true meaning to for their intended audience, “set a linguistic pattern that played an indispensable role in the process of European modernization.”
 Thus, Jewish esoteric ideas could be disguised as “Christian” or even secular philosophy.
 Therefore, according to Yovel, explaining the sources of Enlightenment philosophy:

 In perfecting the uses and modes of equivocation, the Marranos set a linguistic pattern that played an indispensable role in the process of European modernization… Hence we can say that some measure of marranesque element was indispensable in that evolution; the creators of modernity often had to act like quasi-Marranos.
 The Enlightenment in particular manifested this need—Hobbes and Spinoza, Hume and Shaftesbury, Diderot and Mandeville, Locke and Montaigne, the Deists, the materialists, possibly Boyle, even Kant (on religion) and Descartes (on his intended project), and a multitude of lesser figures and mediators found it necessary to revert to various techniques of masked writing.[6]